MSc programmes in Advanced Chemical Engineering

 Non-native speakers of English will need to meet the College English requirement before they can register.
 Please note that if you would like to attend one of the College's pre-sessional language courses, we would expect you to fulfil the language requirement before you enrol on the pre-sessional course.

 To apply online, please do so through the College website.

-Applications for October 2017 entry will close on 31 May 2017.
-The application cycle for October 2018 entry will start in November 2017.
+The application cycle for October 2019 entry will start in November 2018.

 Funding opportunities and scholarships

 The Department of Chemical Engineering will award 6 scholarships to outstanding MSc students 2018–19 of £6,000 each.

 The Department also has two full scholarships, funded by Equinor, available for outstanding MSc students.

 The awards will cover full fees (regardless of fee status) and a generous tax-free contribution to maintenance.

 All successful applications to the MSc Advanced Chemical Engineering programme (including specialisations) at the time of the closing date will automatically be considered for these scholarships.

 The closing date for the 2018/2019 MSc scholarships is 28 February 2018.